oci-playground/freebsd-podman-testing/README.md

 A: The official FreeBSD [Wiki](https://wiki.freebsd.org/Containers) has an extensive section about containers and jails.

-Q: How does the podman implementation fit with FreeBSD (is it agnostic of the usage of jails / bhyve or tied to one of these tools)?
+Q: How does the Podman implementation fit with FreeBSD (is it agnostic of the usage of jails / bhyve or tied to one of these tools)?

 A: Right now it's fairly tightly linked to jails although, with the addition of something like 9pfs, I think a bhyve OCI runtime is doable, similar to krun or runx.